 Why should I have Public Liability insurance when working from a coffee shop?

-You just opened your laptop, plugged in your headphones and then a client calls – so you spin around to get your phone out your bag and send the latte flying – straight onto your neighbour’s laptop!
+You just opened your laptop, plugged in your headphones and then a client calls – so you spin around to get your phone out of your bag and send the latte flying – straight onto your neighbour’s laptop!